tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

-Configuration advertised via PvD Additional Information, such DNS zones or associated proxies, can only be safely used when fetched over a secure TLS-protected connection, and the client has validated that that the hostname of the proxy, the identifier of the PvD, and the validated hostname identity on the certificate all match.
+Configuration advertised via PvD Additional Information, such DNS zones or associated proxies, can only be safely used when fetched over a secure TLS-protected connection, and the client has validated that the hostname of the proxy, the identifier of the PvD, and the validated hostname identity on the certificate all match.

 When using information in destination rules ({{destinations}}), clients MUST only allow